What Are the Physical Effects of Alcohol Abuse?

-Initial Effects of Alcohol and Stages of Intoxication
+Physical Effects of Alcohol at Different Stages of Intoxication

 - Mild impairment of balance, coordination, speech, memory, and attention

-- Further impairment of balance, coordination, speech, memory, and attention
+- Increasing problems with balance, coordination, speech, memory, and attention

-- Impaired reflexes, divided attention abilities, and other skills necessary for safe driving
+- Notable impairment of reflexes, reaction time, and other skills necessary for safe driving

 - Heightened risk of injury (both to oneself and others)